MateuszWasik/weather-app/README.md

 ## How It Works

+During development process app will be using mocked weather data.

 This application is using OpenWeatherMapAPI to gather both geographical coordinates of user defined city and weather for next 7 days.

 ## Technology Stack